 Start your day eating a healthy acai bowl or a crispy croissant with our guide on where to eat breakfast in Hong Kong

-Lovers of eggs, pancakes, waffles and avocado toast, we have scoured the city high and low for the best cafes in Hong Kong to drink coffee and indulge yourself (including dog-friendly cafés).
-Whether you’re looking to fuel up post-workout or just want some alone time with your perfectly-cooked eggs Benedict, here is where you want to eat breakfast in Hong Kong.
+Lovers of eggs, waffles and jiggly pancakes, we have scoured the city high and low for the best cafes in Hong Kong to drink coffee and indulge yourself (including dog-friendly cafes).
+Whether you’re looking to fuel up post-workout or just want some alone time with your perfectly cooked eggs Benedict, here are 25 places where you’d want to eat breakfast in Hong Kong.

 Where to eat breakfast in Hong Kong